 Chapter conclusions

 This chapter has covered the essential features of the ATX power supply in detail.
 The investigation of ATX power supply has proven that, it can be repurposed for battery applications in two ways with minimal requirement for additional hardware.
 The first way, is using the APFC of the ATX power supply to form a PV MPPT to charge battery.
 This can be achieved with minimal modification and the only addition is the external gate driver and controller.
-The result shows a good performance with in the limitation of APFC design.
+The result shows a good performance with in the limitations of APFC design.
 The second method for repurposing involved using a whole unit (APFC and DC_DC) to act as a mains powered battery charger.
 The output voltage was modified to accommodate the voltage required to fully charge a lead acid battery.
 Two scenarios were investigated, each one considering different approach.
 In the first scenario, three different prototypes were proposed: the first and second prototypes the ATX power supply output voltage was set to 13.8V and the battery was connected to the PSU via a series resistor to limit the charging current.
 The charging time was 42 hour to reach 93% capacity.
 The second prototype used switched feedback resistors to speed up charge time.
 The result shows the battery takes 35 hours to charge to its 93% charging capacity, reducing the charging time by approximately third over prototype one.
 The final prototype in scenario one has the most modification done to the ATX power supply: disabling the protection chip to allow it to generate higher output voltage (14.4V) and current.
 The result was a fast charging time of 20 hours with 92% charging capacity.

 In the second scenario the 5V feedback measurement was completely disconnected to avoid cross regulation issues associated with an unloaded PSU output.
 Again two prototypes were considered.
 In the first prototype the ATX power supply output voltage was set to 13.8V and the charging time was 24 hour with 83% capacity charge.
 For the second prototype the OVP protection on the 12V rail was disabled to allow a higher output voltage and therefore higher currents.
 The result was a faster charging time of 24 hours to reach 97% capacity.